19. Working with Instruments and Effects

 Certain plug-ins do not have their own windows, and instead only show their parameters in Live’s panel.
 For these plug-ins, it is not possible to delete parameters when in Configure Mode (although they can still be moved and reordered).

 There are several ways to add plug-in parameters to Live’s panel without entering Configure Mode:

 - Adjusting a parameter in the plug-in’s floating window creates temporary entries for that parameter in the clip envelope and automation choosers, as well as the choosers in the panel’s X-Y field.
 These entries are removed when you adjust another parameter.
 To make the entry permanent (thus adding it to Live’s panel), either edit the parameter’s automation or clip envelope, select another parameter in the automation or clip envelope choosers or select the temporary parameter in one of the X-Y field’s choosers.

-- When a parameter is changed on a plug-in’s edit window during recording, automation data is recorded automatically.
+- When a parameter is changed on a plug-in’s floating window during recording, automation data is recorded automatically.
 When recording is stopped, the automated parameters are automatically added to Live’s panels for any plug-ins that were adjusted.

 - When in MIDI, key or Macro mapping mode, adjusting any parameter in the plug-in’s window will create it in Live’s panel.
 The new panel entry will be automatically selected, allowing you to map it immediately.

 Once a plug-in is placed in a track and you have (optionally) configured its parameters in Live’s panel, you can use it just like a Live device: